fluencelabs/registry/example/README.md

     ```

 ### Test echo service locally with REPL
-0. If you have **Apple Silicon** you should install mrepl manually, or you can ignore this step otherwise:
+0. If you have **Apple Silicon** you should install `mrepl` manually, or you can ignore this step otherwise:

     ```bash
     # for m1:
-    cargo install mrepl --version '0.18.0' --root ~/.fluence/cargo
+    cargo install mrepl --root ~/.fluence/cargo
     ```

 1. Run the following command to start REPL: